© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Roman villa 140m east of St Mary and St Nicholas' Church is a scheduled monument protected by Historic England under reference 1016788.
 View the official record →

-A Roman villa situated 140 metres east of St Mary and St Nicholas' Church in Buckinghamshire is a substantial residential complex of the Romano-British period.
+Roman villa 140m east of St Mary and St Nicholas' Church is a scheduled ancient monument in Buckinghamshire comprising the remains of a Romano-British villa of the second to fourth centuries AD.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1016788.

 Roman villa 140m east of St Mary and St Nicholas' Church is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1016788.